Searches continue for missing ex-England rugby player Tom Voyce

 Members of the public are asked not to attend the scene to conduct their own searches.

-The police spokesperson said Voyce’s wife Anna and all his family have expressed their gratitude for all the help and support from the police, friends and the local community in helping find Voyce.
+The police spokesperson said Mr Voyce’s wife Anna and his family have expressed their gratitude for all the help and support from the police, friends and the local community in helping find him.

-Voyce won nine caps for England during his career and spent six years at Wasps, from 2003 to 2009, where he helped them win European and domestic titles, moving there from Bath and then leaving to join Gloucester in 2009.
+He won nine caps for England and spent six years at Wasps, from 2003 to 2009, where he helped them win European and domestic titles, moving there from Bath and then leaving to join Gloucester in 2009.

 He made 220 Premiership appearances before retiring in May 2013.